navikt/pdfgen/README.md

 The template and data directory structure both follow the `<application>/<template>` structure.

-### Notes on developing templates on Windows
-It is a known issue that pdfgen's output documents look different depending on whether the template has `\r\n` or `\n` as line endings.
-Therefore, it is strongly recommended to configure Git to not convert newlines, as well as ensure that your editor ends its lines with LF (`\n`) and not CRLF (`\r\n`), as the former will accurately show what your templates will look like in production.

 ## Contact us
 ### Code/project related questions can be sent to
+* Kent Daleng, `kent.daleng@nav.no`
 * Kevin Sillerud, `kevin.sillerud@nav.no`
-* Andreas Nilsen, `andreas.nilsen@nav.no`
-* Sebastian Knudsen, `sebastian.knudsen@nav.no`
-* Tia Firing, `tia.firing@nav.no`
-* Jonas Henie, `jonas.henie@nav.no`
-* Mathias Hellevang, `mathias.hellevang@nav.no`

 ### For NAV employees
-We are also available on the slack channel #integrasjon or #team-sykmelding for internal communication.
+We are also available on the slack channel #pdfgen for internal communication.